-But ideally, in a scenario in which every council decides to switch, it becomes possible for DELWP to process all its updates with a more efficient format than the M1.
+But ideally, in a scenario in which every council decides to switch, it becomes possible for DEECA to internally process all its updates with a more efficient format than the M1.

-For now, we're tackling council property data to eliminate the M1 burden.
+For now, we're focussing on council property data to eliminate the M1 burden.

-But in the future, it can be adapted to synchronise and consolidate any data that councils are required to provide in a standard format.
+But in the future, the platform can be adapted to synchronise and consolidate any data that councils are required to provide in a standard format.
 The platform can automate the delivery of statewide spatial and non-spatial data from councils to any government agency.

 Do you like the name?